AdaCore/ada-spark-rfcs/rfc-local-vars-without-block.md

 Summary
 =======

-Local variables may be declared within a part of a compound statement without introducing a full declare block.
-The declarations may, but need not, be separated from the statements with an "in" reserved word.
-Only declarations may precede the optional "in" separator, but after the "in" (if any), declarations may be interspersed arbitrarily.
+A basic_declarative_item may appear at the place of any statement.
+Such declarations are not visible within any exception handler associated with the enclosing construct.
+A goto may not jump into the scope of such a declaration from outside its scope.

 Motivation
 ==========

 It is generally good practice to declare local variables (or constants) with as short a lifetime as possible.
 However, introducing a declare block to accomplish this is a relatively heavy syntactic load along with a traditional extra level of indentation
-This RFC is proposing to support local variable declarations without this extra syntactic load, by eliminating the "declare" and "end" reserved words
-(and the extra level of indentation) and optionally use the reserved word "in" as a separator between the declarations and the statements.
-We would expect that in a typical source-code format, the "in" would be outdented somewhat, but not necessarily all the way to the level of the enclosing compound statement, so the "in" would, say, line up with, or be close to the indentation of, the "if" and the "end if", while the local declarations and statements would be indented just one level relative to the "if" and "end if."
+This RFC is proposing to support interspersing basic_declarative_items within sequences of statements.
+We considered a more limited mechanism where declarations could only appear at the beginning of a sequence of statements, separated from the statements by a reserved word such as "in", but we have chosen to go to the more flexible approach.

 Guide-level explanation
 =======================

-In any arm of a compound statement, such an if/then/elsif statement, or a case/when statement, or a for/loop statement one or more local declarations may be introduced, followed optionally by "in" followed by the sequence of statements.
+We propose to allow any basic_declarative_item to appear at the place of any statement.

 For example:

     if X > 5 then
+       X := X + 1;

        Squared : constant Integer := X**2;
-     in

        X := X + Squared;
     else
+       X := X - 1;

        Cubed : constant Integer := X**3;
-     in

        X := X + Cubed;
     end if;

-Syntactically, this would mean that most places where the language currently allows a sequence_of_statements, we would now allow an optional non-empty list of basic_declarative_items followed by "in", followed by the (non-optional) sequence_of_statements.
-This option would not be provided in constructs where the sequence_of_statements is already preceded by "begin", such as the sequence_of_statements of a subprogram body or a declare block.

-To go beyond this, we would also allow any basic_declarative_item to appear at the place of any statement.
-When this feature is used, there would be no demarcation between declarations and statements.
-Furthermore, if the construct allows a handler (such as an accept body or a subprogram body), declarations that appear at the place of a statement are *not* visible within the handler.
-Only declarations that precede the "begin" or "in" for such constructs would be visible in the exception handler.
+If the enclosing construct allows a handler
+(such as an accept statement or a subprogram body), declarations that appear at the place of a statement are *not* visible within the handler.
+Only declarations that precede a "begin" would be visible in the corresponding exception handler.

 Reference-level explanation
 ===========================

 Syntax:

-Replace "sequence_of_statements" with:

-      [local_declarative_part
-    in]
-       sequence_of_statements

-in the following constructs:

-     abortable_part 9.7.4
-     accept_alternative 9.7.1
-     case_statement_alternative 5.4
-     conditional_entry_call 9.7.3
-     delay_alternative 9.7.1
-     entry_call_alternative 9.7.2
-     exception_handler 11.2
-     if_statement 5.3
-     loop_statement 5.5
-     parallel_block_statement 5.6.1
-     selective_accept 9.7.1
-     triggering_alternative 9.7.4

-Replace "handled_sequence_of_statements" with

-      [local_declarative_part
-    in]
-       handled_sequence_of_statements

-in accept_statement 9.5.2

-local_declarative_part would be defined as follows:

-    local_declarative_part ::= basic_declarative_item {basic_declarative_item}

-Furthermore, to allow arbitrary interspersing, include basic_declarative_item as an additional case for a simple_statement in 5.1(4/2):
+Include basic_declarative_item as an additional case for a simple_statement in 5.1(4/2):

     simple_statement ::= ... | basic_declarative_item

 Semantics:

-From a static semantics point of view, the scope of an entity declared in a local_declarative_part extends from the beginning of its declaration to the end of the associated sequence_of_statements (or handled_sequence_of_statements in the accept_statement case).

-On the other hand, the scope of an entity declared by a basic_declarative_item that is in the place of a statement extends to the end of the associated sequence_of_statements, but does *not* include the handler part of a handled_sequence_of_statements.
+The scope of an entity declared by a basic_declarative_item that is in the place of a statement extends to the end of the associated sequence_of_statements, but does *not* include the handler part of a handled_sequence_of_statements.
 From a legality point of view, a goto statement may not go to a label that is within the scope of such a variable, if the goto statement itself is not also within the scope of the varaible.

-From a dynamic semantics point of view, providing a local_declarative_part is entirely equivalent to introducing a declare block as the only statement in the original (handled_)sequence_of_statements, with a corresponding declarative_part and (handled_)sequence_of_statements.

-Similarly, declarations that are in the place of a statement are equivalent to transforming the remainder of the sequence_of_statements starting at the basic_declarative_item into a declare block, with the declarative_item and any declarative_items that follow it immediately as the declarative_part, and the remainder of the sequence_of_statements (not including the handler, if any) as the sequence_of_statements of the declare block.
-The handler, if any, remains part of the enclosing construct in this case.
+Declarations that are in the place of a statement are equivalent to transforming the remainder of the sequence_of_statements starting at the basic_declarative_item into a declare block, with the declarative_item and any declarative_items that follow it immediately as the declarative_part, and the remainder of the sequence_of_statements (not including the handler, if any) as the sequence_of_statements of the declare block.
+The handler, if any, remains part of the enclosing construct in this transformation.

 Rationale and alternatives
 ==========================